relikd/baRSS/README.md

 ### Why create something that already existed?

 First, open source is awesome!
-Secondly, RSS Menu made some design decisions I didn't like.
+Second, RSS Menu made some design decisions I didn't like.
 For example, the new integrated browser window.

 One thing I liked most, was the fact that feeds were opened in the default browser.